scylladb/scylladb/docs/design-notes/redis.md

 any node of Redis cluster built on the top of Scylla.
-Obviously, the simple client can accesses the Redis cluster built on the top of Scylla, when provided address is not an IP but rather a single domain name, which a client resloves a random Scylla node IP address.
+Obviously, the simple client can accesses the Redis cluster built on the top of Scylla, when provided address is not an IP but rather a single domain name, which a client resolves a random Scylla node IP address.
 The smart Redis client queries the mapping information between hash slots and Server nodes.
 We just fill the mapping with random Scylla node IP address.